Aventine Secession (20th century)

-The Aventine Secession was the withdrawal of the parliament opposition, mainly comprising the Italian Socialist Party, Italian Liberal Party, Italian People's Party and Italian Communist Party, from the Chamber of Deputies in 1924–25, following the murder of the deputy Giacomo Matteotti by fascists on June 10, 1924.
+The Aventine Secession was the withdrawal of the parliament opposition, mainly comprising the Italian Socialist Party, Italian Liberal Party, Italian People's Party and Communist Party of Italy, from the Chamber of Deputies in 1924–25, following the assassination of the deputy Giacomo Matteotti by fascists on 10 June 1924.

 The secession was named after the Aventine Secession in ancient Rome.
 This act of protest heralded the assumption of total power by Benito Mussolini and his National Fascist Party and the establishment of a one-party dictatorship in Italy.
 It was unsuccessful in opposing the National Fascist Party, and after two years the Chamber of Deputies ruled that the 123 Aventine deputies had forfeited their positions.
 In the following years, many of the "Aventinian" deputies were forced into exile or imprisoned.

 Background

 In 1923, the Acerbo Law replaced proportional representation.
 It meant that the largest party, providing it had at least 25% of the vote, gained 2/3 of the parliamentary seats.
 Following the elections in April 1924, Mussolini obtained 64.9% of the vote, giving him a clear majority under either system.

 After his outspoken accusation of the Fascist Party's underhand methods of political corruption and voter intimidation, the Socialist leader Giacomo Matteotti was abducted and murdered by Amerigo Dumini and various other thugs whose names were linked to the Fascist Party.
 There is considerable dispute among historians as to the level (if any) of Mussolini's knowledge and involvement.

 The resulting uproar after the Matteotti murder left Mussolini vulnerable, having been forced to dismiss numerous members of his entourage, including General De Bono, Chief of Police and Head of the MVSN.
 In late July 1924, the Socialists, Christian democrats and some Liberals began a boycott of Parliament, with the aim of forcing the King to dismiss Mussolini.